onionshare/onionshare/README.md

 You can also install onionshare by using pip or easy_install.
 On pip you can type `pip install onionshare` and on easy_install your can use `easy_install onionshare`.

 OnionShare relies on Tor.
 You need to either have a system Tor installed (`sudo apt-get install tor`), or you can open Tor Browser so that OnionShare can use the Tor server provided there.
-Start Tor, and then run `onionshare.py`, passing in the file that you want to share, like this:
+Start Tor, and then run `onionshare`, passing in the file that you want to share, like this:

-    [user@dev onionshare]$ ./onionshare.py ~/Desktop/secrets.pdf
+    [user@dev onionshare]$ ./onionshare ~/Desktop/secrets.pdf
     Connecting to Tor ControlPort to set up hidden service on port 26828

     Give this URL to the person you're sending the file to: